 Data gaps in the groundwater quality monitoring network were identified due to inadequate spatial coverage, monitoring frequency, and/or lack of representativeness of Basin conditions and activities.
 The three sites with existing and ongoing groundwater quality monitoring are public supply wells and are therefore concentrated near population, or seasonal population, centers near Fort Jones and Kidder Creek Orchard Camp, leaving much of the Basin without representative monitoring data.
 The location of these data gaps is shown on the map of the existing groundwater quality monitoring locations (see Figure 2 in Chapter 3).
 The south, central and northernmost parts of the Basin are not covered under the current monitoring network.
 These data gaps are due to the limited number of wells that conduct current and ongoing monitoring for the identified constituents of concern, all public supply wells.
 The wells in the existing groundwater quality network also have a temporal data gap with a frequency of measurement annually or greater, corresponding to the public water supply system sampling frequency.
-A higher frequency of sampling, at minimum biannually, is necessary to enable determination of trends in groundwater quality on an intra-annual scale.
 No local issues or circumstances are expected to prevent monitoring.
 As discussed in Section 3.3.3, the groundwater quality monitoring network will be expanded with a minimum addition of five wells within the first five years of plan implementation to address this data gap.
 Candidate wells have been identified for inclusion in this expansion including wells used by dairy operators to report groundwater data to NCRWQCB, domestic wells, QVIR wells, and wells included in the monitoring network for groundwater levels.